danaketh/exercise_algorithms/README.md

 # Algorithms
 Implementation of some basic algorithms in different languages.
+Did this to get a better understanding of the algorithms.

 ## Binary Search Algorithm
 ## Breadth First Search (BFS) Algorithm